conradakunga/Blog/_posts/2025-08-08-building-a-simple-password-generator-in-c-net-part-5-generating-memorable-passwords.md

 private static partial Regex HasUpperCaseRegex();
 ```

-Now if we run our tests for capitalized passwords, we should get results like this:
+Now, if we run our tests for capitalized passwords, we should get results like this:

 ```plaintext
 [17:23:15 INF] Generated password 0 : crusts-accept-SMOOCHY-gush